• Skip to primary navigation

 Anyway I have to agree, these vegan burgers are amazing.

-We also did baste them with some vegan barbecue sauce, so there’s that.
+We did also baste them with vegan BBQ sauce, so there’s that.
 But I don’t think that’s cheating.

 Vegan burger on a hamburger bun with lettuce, tomato, pickles, avocado, red onion and vegan thousand island dressing.